-Mark is a Seattle divorce and family law mediator, helping clients reach agreements on financial and parenting issues.
-As a child, he grew up in a divorced family, witnessing first-hand the impact of divorce on his parents, siblings, and extended family.
+Mark is a Seattle divorce, separation, and family law mediator, helping clients reach agreements on financial and parenting issues.
+Mark grew up in a divorced family, witnessing first-hand the impact of divorce on his parents, siblings, and extended family.

-After a short stint in the movie theater industry, Mark went to law school.
+After graduating from college and a stint in the movie theater industry, Mark went to law school.
 He handled his first divorce cases in the mid-1980s as a law clerk before graduating.
 After becoming a lawyer in 1987, he represented clients in business, construction, tax, real estate, estate planning, commercial, and family law matters.

-Over time, divorce and family law became Mark’s main focus, where he soon became recognized as a skilled divorce litigator and negotiator.
-As part of his volunteer work, Mark helped write laws and court rules to help divorcing families, and taught lawyers and judges about divorce.
-Mark’s professional experience includes work on most anything that can arise in divorce and family law—including complex parenting, business, real estate, and other financial issues.
+Over time, divorce and family law became Mark’s main focus.
+He became recognized as a skilled and successful trial lawyer and negotiator.
+As part of his volunteer work, Mark helped write laws and court rules to help divorcing families and taught lawyers and judges about divorce law and negotiation.
+Mark’s experience includes work on most anything that can arise in divorce, separation, and family law—including complex parenting, real estate, business, and other financial issues.

 In 2003, Mark became a pioneer in the Seattle Collaborative Divorce community.
-He completed his last family law trial in January 2007 to focus full-time on Collaborative Divorce and mediation.
-In 2020 he retired from all client representation to focus entirely on mediation.
+He finished his last family law trial in January 2007 to focus full-time on Collaborative Divorce and mediation.
+In 2020 he retired from all client representation to work only as a mediator.

-Mark has a Certified Divorce Financial Analyst® certification to better help clients understand and address the financial implications in divorce.
+Mark has obtained Certified Divorce Financial Analyst® certification to better help clients address financial considerations when divorcing.
 He is a Fellow of the American Academy of Matrimonial Lawyers, which reflects recognition in the area of family law and meeting exacting knowledge and ethics standards.
-Mark was rated among the “Top 25” Family Law attorneys in Washington by Washington Law & Politics Magazine in 2009.
-He has received numerous awards and honors, including the 2018 “President’s Award” from Collaborative Professionals of Washington, the 2005 “Attorney of the Year” award from the Family Law Section of the Washington State Bar Association, the “Super Lawyer” designation from Washington Law and Politics magazine annually since 2007, the highest possible rating by the website Avvo, recognition by Best Lawyers in America in 3 distinct areas, and an “AV” (preeminent) peer-review rating by Martindale-Hubbell.
+Mark was rated among the “Top 25” Family Law attorneys in Washington by Washington Law & Politics Magazine in 2009, and has received numerous awards and honors, including the 2018 “President’s Award” from Collaborative Professionals of Washington, the 2005 “Attorney of the Year” award from the Family Law Section of the Washington State Bar Association.
+He has been designated as a “Super Lawyer” by Washington Law and Politics magazine annually since 2007, has the highest possible rating on the website Avvo, is recognized by Best Lawyers in America in 3 distinct areas, and has an “AV” (preeminent) peer-review rating in Martindale-Hubbell.

-Mark has taught and written extensively about divorce and about dispute resolution, including as a contributor to journals and books.
+Mark has taught and written extensively about divorce and about dispute resolution, and has been a contributor to journals and books.
 Mark lives in Seattle with his wife and loves to ride his bicycle.